ADULT BASIC EDUCATION

 Students who have completed the Essential Skills for the Workplace program have the opportunity to continue their education by applying for SIIT’s Adult 10 program.

-Fall 2025 - Essential Skills for the Workplace - Prince Albert
+Fall 2026 - Essential Skills for the Workplace - Meadow Lake

 Division: Adult Basic Education

-Location: Prince Albert - Essential Skills for the Workplace
+Location: Saskatoon - Essential Skills for the Workplace

 Apply Now